Electricity

 Škopelja: CGES could pay the entire refund in a single year

 He says that CGES could pay the entire refund in a single year, which would only reduce its retained earnings without adversely affecting its operations.
-He believes that EUR 25.3 million can be returned to consumers in 2025, and that they should not wait several years for the full refund.
+He expressed the belief that EUR 25.3 million can be returned to consumers in 2025, adding they should not wait several years for the full refund.

 Electricity price will rise slightly in January

-Consumers are facing more bad news, as the regulator recently decided to further raise the maximum allowed revenue for the Montenegrin distribution system operator, CEDIS, by about EUR 13.5 million euros in the next year.
-The increase is higher than the reduction for CGES, which means that starting in January, there should be a slight increase in the total price of electricity.
+Consumers are facing more bad news, as the regulator recently decided to further raise the maximum allowed revenue for the Montenegrin distribution system operator, CEDIS, by about EUR 13.5 million next year.
+The increase is higher than the reduction for CGES, which means that starting in January, there would be a slight increase in the total price of electricity.

-The price will go up even if state power utility Elektroprivreda Crne Gore (EPCG) does not increase its own item on the bills.
-EPCG has not significantly changed its item for 15 years, although it has the right to do so without the regulator’s consent whenever there is a disturbance in the market or an increase in its costs.
+The price will go up even if state-owned power utility Elektroprivreda Crne Gore (EPCG) does not increase its own item on the bills.
+The company has not significantly changed it for 15 years, even though it has the right to do so without the regulator’s consent whenever there is a disturbance in the market or an increase in its costs.

 EPCG will be importing large amounts of electricity in 2025 if TPP Pljevlja is taken offline for overhaul